 The latest 3 yearly review took place during 2018 to inform the remuneration package as from 1 August 2018.
-As a result of this exercise the bonus element of the salary for all executive post-holders was removed.
 The Vice-Chancellor's pay was benchmarked and the basic salary is set by reference to the median for the comparator group with clear expectations of the level of performance to be delivered.
 Performance is judged against annual individual and institutional objectives agreed by the Remuneration Committee.
-The agreed pay increase was split over two years with 50% of the increase having been paid from August 2018.
-The remainder will be paid from August 2019.
+The agreed pay increase was split over two years with 50% of the increase being paid from August 2018 and the remainder from August 2019.

-The Vice-Chancellor receives a salary supplement in lieu of pension contributions and the cost of the supplement to the University is less than the employer pension contributions would be.
+The Vice-Chancellor receives a salary supplement in lieu of pension contributions and the cost of the supplement to the University is less than the contractual employer pension contributions would be.